Christian nurse sacked for talking about faith with patients

 "Sarah is a motivated nurse, motivated by love and compassion for those she serves in her day to day life.
-Matters arose in the context of discussing the patients’ pre - op assessment forms, which included questions about the patients' faith.
+Matters arose in the context of discussing the patients’ pre-op assessment questionnaires, which included questions about the patients' faith.

 "This is the latest in the growing list of cases where an expression of Christian beliefs at workplace punishes disproportionately those who live and speak out their faith in public life.

-"Just two weeks ago, the Prime Minister in Parliament confirmed that Christians should feel free to talk about their faith in the workplace.
-Sarah’s case demonstrated that the reality can be quite different.
+"Just a few months ago, the Prime Minister in Parliament confirmed that Christians should feel free to talk about their faith in the workplace.
+Sarah’s case demonstrates that the reality can be quite different.